 - ENI Contribution: 0

 - Foster sustainable use of natural and cultural heritage and resources

 |Methods of Spatial research and Planning||10-04-2017 16:22:51|

 |OIKODROM - the Vienna Institute for Urban Sustainability||ERDF firstname.lastname@example.org||Austria|

 |Center for Heritage Interpretation||ERDF email@example.com||Bulgaria|

-During the 2nd March, 2017, 22 students and 2 Project partner´s researchers (Prof. Dr. Aleksandra Đukić and Branislav Antonić) from the Faculty of Architecture in Belgrade, Serbia, had a one-day trip and workshop with local community in...
+On May 29, 2017, seventeen students and three project partner´s members (Prof. Dr. Aleksandra Đukić, Prof. Dr. Aleksandra Stupar and Branislav Antonić) from the Faculty of Architecture in Belgrade, Serbia, had the second one-day trip in the...